 How To Combat Freshers’ Flu Naturally

 Even if you’ve been at university for a few years, it can feel as though there’s no protection against this highly contagious, unbelievably common illness.

 Alternatively, try Quinessence Immune Optimise from our Synergy range.
 This blend contains essential oils of geranium, tea tree, lemon and cajuput – all known immuno-stimulants – to help revitalize and strengthen the immune system.
 Immune Optimise Synergy is extremely versatile and can be used in a nice warm bath, a diffuser or burner, or even diluted with a carrier oil as part of a body massage.

-Choose your essential oil and either add eight drops to a bath and agitate the water, or add three to four drops to a large bowl of water and inhale whilst holding a towel over your head to direct the vapours.
+Choose your essential oil and either add eight drops(in total) to a bath and agitate the water, or add three to four drops to a large bowl of water and inhale whilst holding a towel over your head to direct the vapours.
 Other methods include putting a few drops of the essential oil onto a handkerchief and inhaling, or diluting four to five drops with 10ml of carrier and massaging the blend onto the chest.

 Copyright © Quinessence Aromatherapy Ltd 2021.
 Written by Geoff Lyth